2024 WS Runners,

 10:00 a.m.
 Trek to High Camp for the Flag Raising (Board of Directors member Mo Livermore).
-Gather at the Start Line Arch, and walk (depending on this year’s snow conditions) or ride the tram to the summit (mile 4.0 on the course) for unique inspiration, amazing views and special Western States camaraderie.
+Gather at the Start Line Arch, and walk (depending on this year’s snow conditions) or ride the Tram to High Camp (mile 3.0 on the course) for unique inspiration, amazing views and special Western States camaraderie.
 Wear layered clothing and trail shoes.
-Short program will begin at Watson Monument at high noon.
+Short program will begin at High Camp at high noon.